Model Training and Inference¶

 my_model = train_my_model(dataset.read.to_snowpark_dataframe())

-The model can then be logged in the Snowflake Model Registry.
+Once trained, the model can be logged in the Snowflake Model Registry.

 prediction_df: snowpark.DataFrame = fs.retrieve_feature_values(